Harome

+It was part of the Ryedale district between 1974 and 2023.
+It is now administered by North Yorkshire Council.

+The village has 109 households, with agriculture and retail trade being the two main employers for the residents.
+The name Harome simply means rocks/stones, and translates from old English meaning a heap of stones.

 History

 Until the nineteenth century, the village was known as Harum.
 By 1900 it had transitioned through Harom to its modern-day name of Harome.

 In the 1870s, Harome was described as: